exercism/julia/concepts/higher-order-functions/about.md

 ## Operating on collections

-By this point in the syllabus, we have already seen various ways to apply some operation to all elements of an iterable collection, such as a Vector:
+By this point in the syllabus, we have already seen various ways to apply an operation to all elements of an iterable collection, such as a Vector:

 - Use a [loop][loops] (like most programming languages since the dawn of digital computing).
 - Use a [comprehension][comprehensions] (Python-style).